AWS Lambda vs EC2: Comparison of AWS Compute Resources

-AWS Lambda: Whether you need to set up a multiple or single environment, you do not need to do much of a work.
+AWS Lambda: Whether you need to set up a multiple or single environment, you do not need to do much work.
 You are not required to spin up or provision containers or make them available for your applications, scaling is fully automated.

 AWS Lambda might not appeal to someone already working with an on-demand development environment with containers and orchestration in place.

-For EC2, instances come in two options, first are standards ones which serve data roughly the same as our desktop hard drive and second, advanced provisioning which will serve data much faster.
+For EC2, instances come in two options, first are standards ones which serve data roughly the same as our desktop hard drive, and second, advanced provisioning which will serve data much faster.
 Comparatively, this is a lot of work.

 AWS Lambda: Serverless architecture abstracts away the patching and OS update manual work.
-With Lambda, you have the higher flexibility of workflows but at the same time, it increases the surface attack.
+With Lambda, you have higher flexibility of workflows but at the same time, it increases the surface attack.
 What you need to consider is how to secure communication happening inside and outside your application.